 Senza Gluten

-After reading a tonne of enthusiastic gluten free reviews about 100% gluten free restaurant Senza Gluten, I knew it was a must-visit for my latest trip.
+After reading a tonne of enthusiastic gluten free reviews about 100% gluten free restaurant Senza Gluten, I knew it was a must-visit restaurant.
 It’s a lovely little Italian place, which would be perfect for date night but equally I happily ate there solo (the joys of business travel).
-A portion of bruschetta and large serving of mushroom, speck and truffle oil pasta later, I could wholeheartedly agree with the other recommendations for Senza Glutine.
-It is a must visit for coeliacs in New York.
+A portion of bruschetta and large serving of mushroom, speck and truffle oil pasta later, I could wholeheartedly agree with the other recommendations for Senza Gluten, it is a gem.

 Risotteria Melotti